Extreme local statistics in random graphs: maximum tree extension counts: Introduction

 Turning to the details, set~$q:=1-p$ for brevity.
 As discussed, in the `dense' case $pqn\gg \log{n}$ the maximum degree $\Delta=\Delta(\Gnp)$ is known to satisfy the asymptotic behavior~\eqref{eq:deg:center:pto}; see also Proposition~\ref{prop:max_deg_dense}.
 Since the degree variance is asymptotically~$pqn$, in concrete words the limit~\eqref{eq:deg:center:pto} says that `the maximum degree typically deviates from the mean degree by~$\sqrt{2 \log n}$ standard deviations'.
 Our first main result shows that this strong concentration assertion in fact holds for all maximum rooted tree extension~counts. \begin{theorem}[Maximum for general trees, dense case] Fix a rooted tree~$T$, with root degree~$a$.
 If~$pqn \gg \log n$, then

-where the variance~$\sigma_T^2:=\Var X_v$ satisfies~$\sigma_T^2 \sim a^2\mu_T^2 q/(pn)$. \end{theorem} En route to Theorem~\ref{thm:max_ext} we establish Proposition~\ref{prop:degtoext} below, which is stronger in two ways: (i)~it allows us to understand the number of $T$-extensions of $v$ for \emph{every} vertex~$v$ as a simple function of the degree of~$v$, and (ii)~it gives a smaller error.
+where the variance~$\sigma_T^2:=\Var X_v$ satisfies~$\sigma_T^2 \sim a^2\mu_T^2 q/(pn)$. \end{theorem} En route to Theorem~\ref{thm:max_ext} we establish Proposition~\ref{prop:degtoext} below, which is stronger in two ways: (a)~it allows us to understand the number of $T$-extensions of $v$ for \emph{every} vertex~$v$ as a simple function of the degree of~$v$, and (b)~it gives a smaller error.
 This in particular demonstrates that vertices of near maximum degree determine the asymptotic behavior~\eqref{eq:LLNvariance} of~$M_n$.
-We remark that in the regime $pq n \ge C_0\log n$ the technical condition $C_0 > 1$ implies that the minimum degree is of order~$pn$, which somewhat simplifies our arguments. \begin{proposition} Fix a rooted tree~$T$, with root degree~$a$.
+We remark that in the regime $pq n \ge C_0\log n$ the technical condition $C_0 > 1$ implies that the minimum degree is of order~$pn$, which somewhat simplifies our arguments. \begin{proposition} Fix a rooted tree~$T$, with root of degree~$a$.
 For any constant~$C_0>1$ there exists~$C>0$ such that the following holds.
-If~$pq n \ge C_0\log n$, then with high~probability
+If~$pq n \ge C_0\log n$, then whp\footnote{Henceforth \emph{whp} stands for \emph{with high probability}, i.e., with probability tending to $1$ as~$n \to \infty$.}

 where~$d(v)$ denotes the degree of vertex $v$ in the random graph~$\Gnp$. \end{proposition}

 The following simple corollary of Proposition~\ref{prop:degtoext} (proved in Section~\ref{sec:proof_dense}) shows that the maximum~$M_n$ is no longer concentrated around~$\mu_T$ when~$pn=\Theta(\log{n})$. \begin{corollary} Fix a rooted tree~$T$.
 There is a strictly decreasing function $f : (1, \infty) \to (1, \infty)$ such that the following holds.
 If~$pn \sim C \log n$ for some constant~$C > 1$, then